 - If your home school is not Business, make sure you are registered for your business core courses each term.
 Contact Ross Academic Services for instructions on how to do so.

 Know degree requirements: Prioritize required courses.
-Refer to your dual degree course plan and consult with your academic advisors as needed.
+Refer to your course plan and consult with your academic advisors as needed.
 Please note:

 - Students pursuing dual degrees may share a maximum of 9.0 credits of business courses needed to meet BBA degree requirements towards the requirements of the non-business major, per approval.